 702/796-9999

-Featuring one of the most celebrated circus troupes of all time, “O” is the show that many consider to be their most visionary project, but it does compete with five other wildly popular (but not all kid-appropriate) Cirque du Soleil productions in town.
+“O” is the show that many consider to be Cirque du Soleil’s most visionary project.
+(There are five other wildly popular, not all kid-appropriate, Cirque productions in town.
 Inspired by such concepts as the circle of life and infinity, “O” uses 1.5 million gallons of water as its stage.
-Remarkably agile acrobats in brightly patterned bodysuits dive in and out of the water effortlessly, blurring the lines between swimming, ballet and gymnastics to delightful effect.
-This revolutionary aqua-theater is our pick for your one show (unless you’re a diehard Beatles or Michael Jackson fan), because every seat in the house has a good view.
+Remarkably agile acrobats in brightly patterned bodysuits dive in and out of the water effortlessly.
+They blur the lines between swimming, ballet and gymnastics to delightful effect.
+This revolutionary aqua-theater is our pick for your one show, because every seat in the house has a good view.
 Be sure to look for discount tickets online and book ahead.
+It shows Wednesday through Saturday in rotation with three other Cirque du Soleil shows.

 The Bellagio Fountains